The Vegetarian: "The Vegetarian"

 Mr. Cheong considers his wife to be "completely unremarkable in any way".
 He explains that when he first met her, he was not even attracted to her and that suited him just fine.
 Mr. Cheong is content with meandering through life; it seems as if his only goal is to live a conventional, unremarkable life.
 He chooses to marry his wife since he thinks she would prove to be a good, dutiful wife who would fit nicely into the kind of lifestyle he seeks.
 After several years of relatively normal marriage, Mr. Cheong wakes up to find his wife disposing of all meat products in the house.
 He demands an explanation, and Yeong-hye replies vaguely that "I had a dream."
 Mr. Cheong attempts to rationalize his wife's life decision over the next few months and to deal with vegetarian meals at home, but as Yeong-hye gradually starts to eat less and continues to get thinner, he eventually calls Yeong-hye's family and an intervention is scheduled.
-In the meantime, his wife's unwillingness to have sex with him leads to him raping her repeatedly.
+Because of his smell of meat, Yeong-hye refuses to have sexual relationships with him.
+Despite her refusal, he rapes her repeatedly.
 While around the dinner table, Yeong-hye's family attempts to convince her to eat meat; her father, who served in Vietnam and is known for his stern temperament, slaps her when she refuses.
 Her father then asks a reluctant Mr. Cheong and Yeong-hye's brother Yeong-ho to hold her arms while he force-feeds her a piece of pork.
 Yeong-hye breaks away, spits out the pork, grabs a fruit knife, and slits her wrist.
 The incredulous family rushes her to a hospital where she recovers and where Mr. Cheong admits to himself that she has become mentally unstable.
-At the hospital Yeong-hye's mother makes her drink non-vegetarian drink by saying that it is made out of vegetables.
-When she realizes the truth, she vomits all of what she have drank and eaten.
+At the hospital Yeong-hye's mother makes her drink a non-vegetarian drink by saying that it is made out of vegetables.
+When she realizes the truth, she vomits all of what she had drunk and eaten.
 As the section ends Yeong-hye manages to walk out of the hospital and when she is tracked down, she reveals a bird in her palm, which has a "predator's bite" in it, and she asks "Have I done something wrong?"